-4.2.1 AC Input Voltage and Frequency
+4.2.1 Ac Input Voltage and Frequency

-An alternating current reference source shall be used to provide input voltage to the UUT.
-As is specified in IEC62301, the input to the UUT shall be the specified voltage \pm 1% and the specified frequency \pm 1%.
-The UUT shall be tested at either voltage and frequency combinations: 115 V at 60 Hz, 230 V at 60 Hz, or 230 V at 50 Hz.
-If the above is inappropriate, use Table 4-1 for the input voltage selection, using the highest voltage/highest frequency combination within the unit rating.
+An ac reference source shall be used to provide input voltage to the UUT.
+As is specified in IEC 62301, the input to the UUT shall be the specified voltage $\pm 1\%$ and the specified frequency $\pm 1\%$ .
+The UUT shall be tested at either of two voltage and frequency combinations: 115 V at 60 Hz or 230 V at 60 Hz.
+If the above is not appropriate, use Table 4-1 for the input voltage selection, using the highest voltage/highest frequency combination within the unit rating.

-The UUT shall be tested at one of the above voltage and frequency combinations closest to its nameplate input voltage and frequency.
-If voltage and/or frequency ranges are not specifiedby the manufacturer (or the nameplate value is unclear), the UUT shall not be tested.
+The UUT shall be tested at one of the above voltage and frequency combinations that is closest to its nameplate input voltage and frequency.
+If voltage and/or frequency ranges are not specified by the manufacturer (or the nameplate value is unclear), the UUT shall not be tested.

-Multiple input power supplies may be tested for efficiency using a common AC source capable of meeting the requirements of this paragraph and paragraph 5.2.
+Multiple input power supplies may be tested for efficiency using a common AC source capable of meeting the requirements of this paragraph, and Paragraph 5.2.